mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 give it a try anyway, good for them!
-The Referee should have no mercy on those who stray from the tenets of K’kree existence.
-The K’kree themselves have none, as we shall see...
+The Referee should have no mercy on those who stray from the tenets of K'kree existence.
+The K'kree themselves have none, as we shall see...

 PHYSIOLOGY
-The K’kree are described by scientists as herbivorous, homeothermic (warm-blooded), bilaterally symmetrical hexapods, breathing an oxygen-nitrogen mix.
+The K'kree are described by scientists as herbivorous, homeothermic (warm-blooded), bilaterally symmetrical hexapods, breathing an oxygen-nitrogen mix.
 A typical adult is around 2-2.4m tall and masses about 550kg – about eight times the average human.
-K’kree bodies are covered in thick fur, which is usually grey or black.
+K'kree bodies are covered in thick fur, which is usually grey or black.

 The two forelimbs end in manipulatory organs similar, but different in construction, to the human hand.
-K’kree ‘fingers’ are actually tubes of cartilage, with only the opposable thumb containing bone.
+K'kree 'fingers' are actually tubes of cartilage, with only the opposable thumb containing bone.
 This allows the fingers to be pulled out of the way for the hand to be used as a surprisingly effective blunt instrument.
-The K’kree hand is highly dextrous but generally weaker in grip strength than a human hand.
+The K'kree hand is highly dextrous but generally weaker in grip strength than a human hand.

 The four rear limbs are proportioned for walking and end in feet often colloquially referred to as hooves.
 In fact the rear feet combine the function of a hoof with a less dextrous version of their hands.
-The ‘toes’ (which are again cartilaginous rather than bony) begin well short of the sole, allowing them to be retracted whilst the sole is being used as a hoof.
-By extending its toes, a K’kree can improve its ability to feel the ground or even manipulate objects.
+The 'toes' (which are again cartilaginous rather than bony) begin well short of the sole, allowing them to be retracted whilst the sole is being used as a hoof.
+By extending its toes, a K'kree can improve its ability to feel the ground or even manipulate objects.

-K’kree feet are capable of limited gripping and significant changes of shape, making them much more sure-footed in rough terrain than might be expected.
+K'kree feet are capable of limited gripping and significant changes of shape, making them much more sure-footed in rough terrain than might be expected.
-The ability to grip objects with their fees is not sufficient to manipulate anything complex but it does allow an item to be held ready in a middle foot whilst the K’kree stands on the other three and can be used to secure a K’kree in low gravity.
+The ability to grip objects with their fees is not sufficient to manipulate anything complex but it does allow an item to be held ready in a middle foot whilst the K'kree stands on the other three and can be used to secure a K'kree in low gravity.
 This gives rise to the ability to rush through a starship or installation with no artificial gravity, using whatever hand and footholds present themselves.
-The effect can be amusing or utterly terrifying for observers depending on why the K’kree is moving in such haste.
+The effect can be amusing or utterly terrifying for observers depending on why the K'kree is moving in such haste.

-K’kree have two genders, male and female, and give birth to live young.
+K'kree have two genders, male and female, and give birth to live young.
 Family groups usually comprise a male and on average four females, with additional non- breeding family members of both sexes.
-This family unit is the building block of K’kree society and has political as well as social significance.
-Herds are built up of multiple families owing allegiance to the herd’s leaders through layers of sub-leaders.
+This family unit is the building block of K'kree society and has political as well as social significance.
+Herds are built up of multiple families owing allegiance to the herd's leaders through layers of sub-leaders.

-It is widely believed that the K’kree underwent rapid evolutionary development as a result of disaster striking their homeworld of Kirur.
-A supernova event in nearby space caused significant ecological and climate changes, forcing the surviving K’kree to develop in response.
-Sophisticated tool use and the ability to communicate complex plans allowed the K’kree to turn the tables on the predators that had previously kept their numbers down.
-From semi-intelligent herd creatures and prey for their world’s carnivores, the K’kree became first warriors and then exterminators.
+It is widely believed that the K'kree underwent rapid evolutionary development as a result of disaster striking their homeworld of Kirur.
+A supernova event in nearby space caused significant ecological and climate changes, forcing the surviving K'kree to develop in response.
+Sophisticated tool use and the ability to communicate complex plans allowed the K'kree to turn the tables on the predators that had previously kept their numbers down.
+From semi-intelligent herd creatures and prey for their world's carnivores, the K'kree became first warriors and then exterminators.

-The social order of the K’kree was established in this time.
-The most successful warriors and leaders in the fight against the carnivores became lords of the K’kree herds.
+The social order of the K'kree was established in this time.
+The most successful warriors and leaders in the fight against the carnivores became lords of the K'kree herds.
 Since then, physical prowess and charisma never went out of fashion.
 Those who can protect a family and their herd are the most attractive mates and